Can You Cook With Pinot Grigio

 When it comes to vegetarian recipes, Pinot Grigio can also play a starring role.
 Its vibrant acidity can enhance the flavors of roasted vegetables, such as zucchini and bell peppers, adding a refreshing twist to your veggie dishes.
 Additionally, you can use Pinot Grigio to deglaze a pan when sautéing greens like spinach or Swiss chard, imparting a subtle fruity note to your leafy greens.

-See also How To Make Wine Cooler
+See also How Much Red Wine In Spaghetti Sauce

 Now, let’s talk dessert!
 Yes, Pinot Grigio can even be used in sweet recipes.
 Its fruity and floral undertones can work wonders when incorporated into desserts like fruit salads, sorbets, or even poached pears.
 Just be sure to use it sparingly to avoid overpowering the sweetness of the dessert.